trail-b1az3r/auto-singnal-reverter/README.md

 # RF Analyzer (RX) — Flipper Zero Sub-GHz research tool

-A **receive-only** native Flipper Zero application for authorized RF research:
-Sub-GHz frequency scanning, RSSI measurement, signal capture and protocol decoding using the Flipper's built-in CC1101 radio.
-It does **not** transmit, replay, respond to, or jam signals — there is no TX code path in the source.

 The application lives in [`rf_analyzer/`](rf_analyzer/).
 See [`rf_analyzer/README.md`](rf_analyzer/README.md) for features, build/install